 Herbal tea gardens are a great way to enjoy your favorite teas straight from the garden—your own garden.
-It is easy to learn how to make tea gardens and numerous tea plants for a garden to choose from.
+It's easy to learn how to make tea gardens and there are numerous tea plants for a garden from which to choose.

 What is a Tea Garden?